A nonlinear model for long-range segregation: Introduction

-In all the works mentioned above, the interaction between populations is adjacent, meaning that $u_i(x)$ interacts with the other densities evaluated at the same point $x$.
-However, there are many processes where the growth of species $i$ is inhibited by populations $j$ occupying an entire neighborhood around $x$, see for example \cite{CuMaMa, MiEiFang}.
-As a first step in studying this nonlocal interaction, Caffarelli, the second author, and Quitalo \cite{CL3} introduced system \eqref{main_problems} with the Laplace operator and $R=1$.
-They proved existence of solutions and convergence to a limiting segregated configuration.
-Unlike the case of adjacent segregation, here the species segregate at a distance of at least 1 from each other, with the distance exactly equal to 1 when $H_1$ is defined as in \eqref{H1} with $p=1$ , or as in \eqref{H2}.
+Unlike the case of adjacent segregation, here the species segregate at a distance of at least 1 from each other, with the distance exactly equal to 1 when $H_1$ is defined as in \eqref{H1} with $p=1$, or as in \eqref{H2}.
 This form of segregation ensures that species no longer interact in the limit.
 Moreover, under suitable assumptions on the boundary data, it was shown that in dimension 2 the free boundaries are Lipschitz curves, and the number of singular points (edges) is finite.
 These edges arise at points that are exactly distance 1 from two or more other connected components of the supports.
 At such points, the edges of the free boundaries all coincide.
 A free boundary condition was also derived.

-One of the main challenges in studying segregation at a distance is that the classical monotonicity formulas, such as the Alt-Caffarelli-Friedman and Almgren monotonicity formulas, cannot be applied.